 4. Cloud Data Protection

-Due to the low cost, flexibility and ubiquity of cloud storage, hybrid and multi-cloud data adoption has grown in popularity.
-It has also put companies accustomed to legacy data protection solutions at risk.
-According to the 2023 Data Protection Trends report, cyberthreats are considered the most common and concerning challenge among those pursuing Digital Transformation initiatives.
+Due to the lower cost, flexibility, and ubiquity of the cloud, hybrid and multi-cloud data applications have grown in popularity.
+This growth has put companies accustomed to legacy data protection solutions at risk.
+According to the 2024 Data Protection Trends report, cyber threats are considered the most common and concerning challenge among those pursuing digital transformation initiatives.

 5. Insider Threats

 The larger the enterprise, the more likely bad actors are working from within.
-Whether or not these actors are malicious, the misuse of access to critical systems or sensitive information can do serious damage to your enterprise.
-Whether they are a disgruntled former employee or a careless social media poster, without the proper safeguards, your enterprise’s mission, resources, facilities, information, equipment, networks and systems are subject to exploitation.
+Regardless of whether these actors are malicious, the misuse of access to critical systems or sensitive information can severely damage an enterprise.
+Whether they’re a disgruntled former employee or a careless social media poster, without the proper enterprise data management services in place, an enterprise’s mission, resources, facilities, information, equipment, networks, and systems are subject to exploitation.

 6. Lack of Visibility and Control

-As an enterprise manages thousands of nation-spanning devices and personnel, data management is susceptible to becoming a “black box” of unknown inner workings.
-This is especially true when employing hybrid and multi-cloud environments for your workloads.
-When an enterprise cannot explain how their organization works at all levels — from core system functions to cloud-hosted workloads to employee access — they are decreasing efficiency and neglecting security.
-Without visibility, your enterprise runs the risk of overlooking vulnerabilities and being unable to regain control when a data breach occurs.
+As an enterprise may manage thousands of nation-spanning devices and personnel, data management is susceptible to becoming a “black box” of unknown inner workings.
+This is especially true when employing hybrid and multi-cloud environments for workloads.
+When an enterprise can’t explain how its organization works at all levels — from core system functions and cloud-hosted workloads to employee access — it decreases efficiency and neglects security.
+Without visibility, the enterprise runs the risk of overlooking vulnerabilities and being unable to regain control when a data breach occurs.

 Impact of Enterprise Data Protection Challenges

-If an enterprise chooses to go forward with an unoptimized data protection strategy, they are risking financial loss, damage to their reputation, decreased productivity and business continuity, and severe legal consequences.
+Going forward with an unoptimized data protection strategy increases the risk of financial loss, damage to reputation, decreased productivity and business continuity, and severe legal consequences.

 Financial Loss

-For enterprises, financial loss comes in many forms.
-Whether it’s paying a ransom due to unprotected data, unexpected legal fines or simply loss due to downtime, a comprehensive data protection strategy is necessary to avoid unwanted damages.
-When it comes to enterprise data protection, failure to properly implement a strategy does not lead to a slap on the wrist — it leads to devastating losses.
+For enterprises, a comprehensive data protection strategy is necessary to avoid unwanted monetary losses that result from paying a ransom due to the loss of unprotected data, covering fines for breaking data protection regulations, or downtime.
+Failure to properly implement an enterprise data security strategy doesn’t lead to a slap on the wrist — it leads to devastating losses.

 Damage to Reputation

-When the news breaks that an enterprise was fined millions of dollars for the misuse of personal data, or paid out a hefty ransom to hackers, or lost weeks of business due to downtime, that enterprise gains a reputation of unreliability.
-Customers, consumers and partners alike become hesitant to work with or buy from that enterprise, which itself can lead to millions of dollars lost, a stagnation of growth and a lasting impact on that company’s reputability.
+When the news breaks that an enterprise was fined millions of dollars for the misuse of personal data, paid out a hefty ransom to hackers, or lost weeks of business due to downtime, that enterprise gains a reputation for unreliability.
+Customers and partners become hesitant to work with or buy from that enterprise, which may lead to millions of dollars lost, stagnation of growth, and a lasting impact on that company’s reputation.

 Legal Consequences

 As mentioned earlier, the ignorance or avoidance of a country’s data compliance regulations has dire consequences for enterprises.
-Take it from Google, who was required to pay a fine of $10.47 million for being unable to comply with Spanish regulations.
-Or from Meta, who was fined $18.7 million in Ireland for a series of data breaches.
-Having a comprehensive data protection strategy to protect against loss means little if a nation audits your enterprise and finds an illegal or unethical use of data.
+Google was required to pay a fine of $10.47 million for failing to comply with Spanish regulations.
+Having a comprehensive data protection strategy to protect against loss means little if a nation audits an enterprise and finds an illegal or unethical use of data.

 Decreased Productivity and Business Continuity

-Business continuity and productivity an essential component of any enterprise.
-In 2021, United States organizations lost an average of 22 days to ransomware-induced downtime, with an industry-wide estimate of $159.4 billion lost due to downtime alone.
-You never expect ransomware to hit — but it’s not a matter of “if,” it’s a matter of “when.”
+Business continuity and productivity is an essential component of any enterprise.
+In 2023, the mean downtime in healthcare organizations due to ransomware attacks was 18.7 days.
+Worldwide, the average cost of a data breach in 2024 is estimated to be $4.88 million.
+You never expect ransomware to hit, but it’s not a matter of “if” — it’s a matter of “when.”

-How to Conquer Enterprise Data Protection Challenges with Veeam
+How to Conquer Enterprise Data Security Issues with Veeam

-I’ve spent most of this blog discussing the critical challenges and consequences enterprises face when tackling large-scale data protection.
+This blog discusses the critical challenges and consequences enterprises face when tackling large-scale data protection.
 But what can enterprises do to ensure success?
-The tried-and-true best practices enterprises should follow are more than worthy of implementing, but certain tasks need dedicated software and the reliable support of industry experts to help pave the way to success.
+The tried-and-true best practices enterprises should follow are more than worthy of implementation, but certain tasks need dedicated software and the reliable support of industry experts to help pave the way to success.